 If you do not have a regular or main place of business because of the nature of your work, your tax home may be the place where you regularly live.
 If you have neither a regular or main place of business nor a place where you regularly live, you are considered an itinerant and your tax home is wherever you work.

-If your abode is in the United States, you will not meet the tax home test and cannot claim the foreign earned income exclusion.
 The location of your abode is based on where you maintain your family, economic, and personal ties.
 Your abode is not necessarily in the United States merely because you maintain a dwelling in the United States, whether or not your spouse or dependents use the dwelling.
 Your abode is also not necessarily in the United States while you are temporarily in the United States.
 However, these factors can contribute to you having an abode in the United States.

 "Abode" has been variously defined as one's home, habitation, residence, domicile, or place of dwelling.
 It does not mean your principal place of business.
 "Abode" has a domestic rather than a vocational meaning and does not mean the same as "tax home."
 The location of your abode often will depend on where you maintain your economic, family, and personal ties.